01/01/2025

 Whether you repurpose a well-constructed shoe box to keep your shoes in tip-top shape or to store small things like ribbons and jewelry, they're a stylish, on-theme way to keep items out of sight.
 If you're worried you won't be able to find the pair you're looking for, write the name of the shoe on the side that faces you so you can identify them more quickly.
 Here, a small guest room turned walk-in closet designed by Betsy Wentz features a glamorous chandelier.

-Build floating shelves to keep your shoe collection on display and to store them in a more modern way.
-Tamsin Jonson painted all the cabinet doors, drawers, and floating shelves in this closet the same dusty green for a cohesive whole.
+Build floating shelves to keep your shoe collection on display in a more modern way.
+Tamsin Jonson painted all the cabinet doors, drawers, and floating shelves in this closet organization idea the same dusty green for a cohesive whole.

 Use a fitting side chair to hang things like ties or belts.
 A cute seat is also the perfect place to sit down while sliding into a pair of shoes.
 Gary McBournie opted for a classic vintage chair to complement the farmhouse style of the home without overpowering the pretty floral wallpaper.